RedNeckSnailSpit/kawakawa_services/README.md

 Backend services for **Kawakawa Corporation**, providing automation and integration to support the web frontend:

 - Sync item prices to the database
 - Sync shipping prices to the database
+- Sync user inventory data to the database
 - Planned: Discord & Telegram bots for cross-platform notifications and commands

 This project serves as the core backend logic for Kawakawa’s internal tools.